CaiberP/rsrfc/README.md

 * Calling RFC functions, setting and getting parameters, including table parameters.

+## Improvement needed:

+* Right now, there exist functions such as set_int, set_string, etc.
+  Would be nice to abstract to a single function using traits.

+* Documentation is rudimentary to non-existing; work in progress!

 ## What doesn't work:

 * Various datatypes don't have implementations yet.